Norfolk Passport

 July to October - Read more here

-To see a marsh painted mauve with thousands of sea lavender flowers, I guide you to one of the most beautiful coastal spots in Norfolk: Burnham Overy Staithe.
-Its beach is an oasis and on your way to this paradise you will stumble on this wonderful purple sight on a late summer’s day…
+To see a marsh painted mauve with thousands of sea lavender flowers, I guide you to one of Norfolk's most beautiful coastal spots: Burnham Overy Staithe.
+Its beach is an oasis, and on your way to this paradise, you will stumble on this incredible purple sight on a late summer’s day…

 Set off to the right through the gate and follow the surfaced pathway on the dunes.
-Each time I’m on the red gravel path my to-do list fades… Smell the silty fresh air and take in the 360 degree view from atop the elevated walkway which leads you to stunning vistas.
-The stroll to the sea lavender and beach can take some 30-40 minutes depending on your pace.
+Each time I’m on the red gravel path, my to-do list fades… Smell the fresh, silty air and take in the 360-degree view from the elevated walkway, leading to stunning vistas.
+The stroll to the sea, lavender, and beach can take 30-40 minutes, depending on your pace.

-When you edge closer to the dunes on your right you’ll see this marvellous ‘purple lake’.
-Then do carry on to the beach as you are just five minutes away from a breath-taking view!
+You’ll see this marvellous ‘purple lake’ when you get closer to the dunes on your right.
+Then, do carry on to the beach as you are just five minutes away from a breathtaking view!